kitmi/jacaranda/docs/src/type.md

 ## Dynamic Validation with Declarative Syntax

-Building on the foundation of `@kitmi/types`, the `@kitmi/validators` library introduces a dynamic validation system using the Js Type Modifiers Syntax (JTMS).
+Building on the foundation of `@kitmi/types`, the `@kitmi/validators` library introduces a dynamic validation system using the JSON Type Modifiers Syntax (JTMS).
 This declarative syntax allows developers to specify complex validation rules by combining different types of modifiers.

 ### Modifier Syntax